Paul Riley (footballer): Misconduct allegations

 A September 2021 report by The Athletic alleged that Riley had sexually coerced and verbally abused players on his teams, specifically during the time period between 2011 and 2015 (consisting of his time in WPS, WPSL, and NWSL).
 In the article, Riley denied the allegations.
 The article also stated that NWSL failed to act on Riley's alleged abuses multiple times, including earlier in 2021 when the league declined to act on an offer from two of Riley's alleged victims to assist in investigating Riley's alleged abuses.

 On 30 September 2021, the Courage announced that Riley had been fired due to "very serious allegations of misconduct".
 The Portland Thorns released a statement the same day citing that some of the incidents occurred during Riley's two-year tenure as head coach of the Thorns in 2015 and discussing their reaction to the incidents at the time.

 On 1 October 2021, FIFA announced they were opening an investigation into the allegations.
 The United States Soccer Federation suspended Riley's coaching license the same day.
 Concurrently, NWSL games were canceled that weekend and NWSL commissioner Lisa Baird (who had stated she was referring the matter to the United States Center for SafeSport for investigation) and general counsel Lisa Levin resigned.
 On 3 October, the US federation also hired former acting United States Attorney General Sally Yates to investigate the claims, and the NWSL and its players' union launched a parallel investigation around that time.

-On 9 January 2023, following the release of the joint league–union report, Riley was banned from the NWSL for life, along with three other coaches named in the scandal.
+On January 9, 2023, following the release of a joint report, Riley received a lifetime ban from the NWSL due to substantiated findings of misconduct.